Jorge Cordeiro: International career

-In 1995, Cordeiro helped the under-16s winning that year's UEFA European Championship.
+Cordeiro helped the under-16s win the UEFA European Championship.
 He scored three goals, including the solo winning goal against host Belgium in the quarterfinals and one in the semi-final against Germany.

 Later that year, he was named in the squad for the 1995 FIFA U-17 World Championship and played four games in an eventual quarter-final exit.

 In 1997, he represented the Portugal under-18 team in the UEFA European Under-18 Championship, held in Iceland.
 Portugal reached the final and lost 1-0 in the against France.

 Four categories comprised, Cordeiro amassed 34 caps and scored 11 goals.